-A practice likely to provide significant sediment reductions is street sweeping.
+A practice likely to provide significant sediment reductions is an Existing BMP Retrofit Project (major restoration).
 This practice is being recorded to have begun after the adoption of the Stroubles Creek TMDL and has been performed on an as-needed-based frequency.
-This effort is evaluated in the following subsections to assess its ability to achieve the remaining 8.01 tons/year of sediment reduction necessary to meet the WLA.